-With Regulation (EU) 2024/[....] of the European Parliament and the Council laying down harmonised rules on artificial intelligence ('AI Act'), the Union has adopted the first comprehensive regulation on AI, setting a standard globally.
-The AI Act was adopted on 12 June 2024 (1) and will enter into force within 20 days from its publication in the Official Journal.
-The AI Act fully harmonises the rules for the placing on the market, the putting into service and the use of AI systems in the Member States (2), with the objective to promote innovation and uptake of trustworthy AI, while protecting health, safety and fundamental rights, including democracy, rule of law and the environment.
+With Regulation (EU) 2024/1689 of the European Parliament and the Council laying down harmonised rules on artificial intelligence ('AI Act')1, the Union has adopted the first comprehensive regulation on artificial intelligence ('AI'), setting a standard globally.
+The AI Act, which entered into force on 1 August 2024, fully harmonises the rules for the placing on the market the putting into service and the use of AI systems in the Member States2, with the objective to promote innovation and uptake of trustworthy AI, while protecting health, safety and fundamental rights, including democracy, rule of law and the environment.